On The 15th Anniversary Of Maura Murray's Disappearance, Is There A New Lead?

-Thirteen minutes later, she called her boyfriend and left a voicemail saying that she would talk to him later.
+Thirteen minutes later, she reportedly called her boyfriend and left a voicemail, saying she wanted to speak with him.

 Later that afternoon, Maura packed a bag, walked out of her dorm room, and drove away from campus in her black 1996 Saturn sedan.